Copeland Creative Blog

 Regularly revisit and revise

 Remember, your vision statement isn’t a stagnant declaration.
-It’s a living, breathing document that should be continually revisited and refined as your company progresses.
-So, regularly evaluate its alignment with your goals and values to ensure it remains on course.
+It's a living document that should evolve as your company grows, shifts, and discovers what it's truly capable of becoming.